The File Block allows you to add a link to the downloadable files on your website.

 Every block comes with unique toolbar icons and block specific user controls that allow you to manipulate the block right in the editor.

-The File block has five buttons:
+The File block has seven buttons:

 - Transform to

-- Moving handles
+- Move handles

 - Change alignment

 - Copy URL